 The state plans to send a regular weekly shipment of vaccines to Cleburne to distribute to the community depending on availability.

 What’s the process to get vaccinated?

-After registering patients will receive an appointment time and a QR code to check in.
+Patients will select an appointment time during registration and receive a QR code to check in.
+To help us continue smooth operations of the hub please arrive at your scheduled appointment time block.
 Patients should follow signs to enter through the west-side entrance.

 ¿Cuál es el proceso para ser vacunado?

 El departamento de bomberos en Cleburne están administrando vacunas solo con cita en el Cleburne Conference Center - 1501 W. Henderson St. Registrarse en línea oprimiendo aquí.
 Para aquellas personas que necesitan asistencia adicional favor de llamar a la línea de ayuda para el centro de vacunaciones al 817-357-4456.

 Después de registrarse usted recibirá la hora de su cita y un código QR que usará el día de su cita para verificar que es usted.
 La entrada del centro de vacunaciones será por el lado oeste del conference center favor de seguir las señalizaciones.